-- 3.1 Prevent is the anti-radicalisation agenda embedded in the European Union Combating Terrorism (Directive 2017/541) and called Prevent in this policy.
+- 3.1 Prevent of radicalisation is the anti-radicalisation agenda embedded in the European Union Combating Terrorism (Directive 2017/541) and called Prevent in this policy (https://home-affairs.ec.europa.eu/policies/internal-security/counter-terrorism-and-radicalisation/prevention-radicalisation en).
 Key definitions include: - Extremism: vocal or active opposition to fundamental values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - Non-Violent Extremism: is extremism, as defined above, which is not accompanied by violence. - Radicalisation: the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism: an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause. - 3.2 Vulnerability is a situation where a person is at risk of exploitation, harm, or abuse.
 A person may join GBS already vulnerable, or can become vulnerable because of specific circumstances, which may increase the risk of them experiencing exploitation, harm or abuse or being radicalised.